debel/komfo_social_demo/README.md

  - fbgraph

-The slides for the presentation can be found here <-(no link yet...)
+The slides for the presentation can be found here <- ...